w3f/polkadot-wiki/docs/learn/learn-async-backing.md

-Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion. **Contextual execution** refers to how a parablock can begin being built earlier through the context of future relay chain block(s).
+Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion. **Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an unincluded segment of recent parablock ancestors. the context of future relay chain block(s).

 Currently, parablocks rely on the most recent relay chain block (often referred to as the **parent**